ericoporto/ags-manual-wiki/GlobalVariables.md

 ## Global variables

-The Global Variables pane allows you to easily add variables to your game which can then be accessed from all your scripts.
+The Global Variables dialog window allows you to easily add variables to your game which can then be accessed from all your scripts.

 In previous versions of AGS, declaring a global variable in the script